mozilla/version-control-tools/docs/hgmo/pushlog.rst

    An array of 1 or 2 elements containing the 40 byte hex SHA-1 of the parent changesets.
 Merges have 2 entries.
 Root changesets have the value ``0000000000000000000000000000000000000000``.

+git_parents
+   An array of 1 or 2 elements containing the 40 byte hex SHA of the parent Git changesets.
+Merges have 2 entries.
+Root changesets have the value ``0000000000000000000000000000000000000000``.
+If the commit was not mirrored from an upstream Git commit, ``null`` is found instead.

 author
    The author string from the changeset.